Email: Chapter 18, Article 20

 (4) Provide evidence-based reading intervention to students who exhibit academic risk in future reading performance, including indicators of dyslexia;

-(5) Conduct comprehensive assessments to determine eligibility for special education services when a child does not respond or only minimally responds to intervention strategies and/or when there is a suspected disability of dyslexia.
-If a determination is made through the evaluation process that a student needs assessed for dyslexia, provide assessment and diagnosis as necessary per West Virginia Department of Education guidelines;
+(5) Conduct comprehensive assessments to determine eligibility for special education services when a student does not respond or only minimally responds to intervention strategies and/or when there is a suspected disability of dyslexia.
+If a determination is made through the evaluation process that a student needs to be assessed for dyslexia, provide assessment and diagnosis as necessary per West Virginia Department of Education guidelines;

 (6) Employ appropriate accommodations and instructional practices recommended by the West Virginia Department of Education based upon the students’ needs.
 When those needs are related to dyslexia, these accommodations and instructional techniques or strategies shall also meet the West Virginia Department of Education-approved guidelines for dyslexia accommodations and instructional practices;